Chapter 5 Post-Travel Evaluation

 Skin & Soft Tissue Infections in Returned Travelers

 Skin problems are among the most frequent medical problems in returned travelers.
-The largest case series of dermatologic problems in returned travelers from the GeoSentinel Surveillance Network showed that cutaneous larva migrans, insect bites, and bacterial infections were the most frequent skin problems in ill travelers who sought medical care, making up 30% of the 4,742 diagnoses (Table 5-05).
-In another review of 165 travelers who returned to France with skin problems, cellulitis, scabies, and pyoderma led the list of skin conditions.
-These data are biased in that they do not include skin problems that were diagnosed and, in many cases, easily managed during travel or that were self-limited.
+A large case series of dermatologic problems in returned travelers from the GeoSentinel Surveillance Network showed that cutaneous larva migrans, insect bites, and bacterial infections were the most frequent skin problems in ill travelers who sought medical care, making up 30% of the 4,742 diagnoses (Table 5-05).
+A recent Canadian study of 1,076 returned travelers with dermatologic problems confirmed this finding.
+However, both of these studies are biased in that they do not include skin problems that were diagnosed and, in many cases, easily managed during travel or that were self-limited.

 - Pattern recognition of the lesions: papular, macular, nodular, linear, or ulcerative

 - Location of the lesions: exposed versus unexposed skin surfaces

 - Exposure history: freshwater, ocean, insects, animals, or human contact